arturochian/gedr/_posts/2014-11-12-Proposed-Outline.md

 ### 02 - Get (9:15 am - 10:30 am)
+- Working in the console
+- Useful functions
 - Data types and structures in R
 - Reading data into R
-- Where to find data

 #### Break (10:30 am - 10:45 am)